Infinity Gems: What If?

 In a reality where Doctor Doom retained the power of the Beyonder, Doom acquired the Infinity Gems from the Elders of the Universe and used them to defeat the Celestials in a 407-year-long war before finally forsaking his power.

-In an alternate reality where the original Fantastic Four died, a new Fantastic Four – consisting of Spider-Man, Hulk, Wolverine, and Ghost Rider – was formed.
-With Iron Man replacing Ghost Rider, they were the only heroes available to fight Thanos when he initially assembled the Infinity Gauntlet.
-Despite Iron Man's use of Negative Zone-enhanced Celestial armor, Thanos still easily defeated the team until Wolverine tricked Thanos into erasing Mephisto from existence before cutting off Thanos's left arm, and therefore the Infinity Gauntlet.
-With Thanos powerless, Spider-Man used the gauntlet to undo the events of Thanos's godhood.
+In an alternate reality where the original Fantastic Four died, a new Fantastic Four – consisting of Spider-Man, Hulk, Wolverine, and Ghost Rider – is formed.
+With Iron Man replacing Ghost Rider, they are the only heroes available to fight Thanos when he initially assembles the Infinity Gauntlet.
+Thanos still easily defeats the team until Wolverine cuts off Thanos's left arm, taking the Gauntlet with it.
+With Thanos powerless, Spider-Man uses the gauntlet to undo the events of Thanos's godhood.